 Our extensive Czech History section covers over 1200 years of the history of the Czech lands, starting with the early Slavic settlement around 6th century AD and ending with Czech Republic’s entry into the European Union.

 As several kings ruled the country, King Přemysl Otakar II and Charles IV had really made their leadership and contributed a great significance to the country’s developments.
-Czech had encountered “Dark Age” and other famine.
+Czechs had encountered the “Dark Age” and other famines.
 The Czech Republic was once a unitary state of Czechoslovakia but was later on split into two, through the Velvet Revolution, producing independent states of Czech Republic and Slovakia having economic reforms and privatisations.
-The Czech Republic is a member of the European Union and NATO.
+The Czech Republic is a member of the European Union (since 2004) and NATO (since 1999).